TeamOpenFIRE/OpenFIRE-Firmware/README.md

 > Solenoid *may or may not* cause EMI disconnects depending on the build, the input voltage, and the disarray of wiring in tight gun builds. **This is not caused by the sketch,** but something that theoretically applies to most custom gun builds (just happened to happen to me and didn't find many consistent search results involving this, so be forewarned!) ***Make sure you use thick enough wiring!*** I replaced my jumper cables with 18AWG wires, as well as reduced freely floating ground daisy chain clumps, and my build seems to hold up to sustained solenoid use now.

 ## TODO (can and will implement, just not now):
-- Implement expanded preferences saving/loading to/from EEPROM/flash.
-Should allow setting variables at runtime through the eventual GUI/serial and overriding pins layout with customs.
 - Should implement support for rumble as an alternative force-feedback system (`RUMBLE_FF`); able to do so now, just have to do it.
 - Code is still kind of a mess, so I should clean things up at some point maybe kinda.